 Everything You Need to Know About Vestrahorn

+The Vestrahorn mountain is one of the most iconic in Iceland, with its imposing peaks sprawling along the east coast of the country.
 If Iceland is known for one thing, it’s the indescribably beautiful and otherworldly scenery.
-Towering glaciers, sweeping coastlines and of course, dramatic mountains fill the landscape with a truly unique beauty.
-One of the most iconic mountains in Iceland is the imposing form of Vestrahorn, located on the island’s east coast.
+Towering glaciers, sweeping coastlines and of course, dramatic mountains fill the landscape with truly unique beauty.

 Standing as a backdrop for various movie and television scenes, including Game of Thrones, the outline of Vestrahorn is recognised across the world.
 It’s also a popular landmark for photographers hoping to capture the moody vibes the mountain emits on a stormy day.
 If you’re planning to visit Vestrahorn, we’ve put together all the information you need.